Satisha10/APwotw_release/README.md

 # Releases for the Archipelago implementation of Ori and the Will of the Wisps.

+## Disclaimer

+The implementation is in an alpha and very bugged state, and is only barely playable.
+You should only play it if you want to help with testing.

 ## Source code

 AP World: https://github.com/Satisha10/Archipelago_wotw/tree/main/worlds/ori_wotw